 Best Management Practices

-Best management practices (BMPs) were developed to help guide the data transferability process.
-The BMPs are practical steps for implementation of the data transferability process and address the use of data from consented projects to delineate stressor-receptor interactions as MRE development progresses.
+Best management practices (BMPs) for data transferability were developed to help guide the implementation of the data transferability process.
+The BMPs are practical steps that address the use of data from previous projects for consenting new MRE projects.

 Device developers, consultants, regulators, researchers. |